Open Hours: Mon - Fri 9am - 5pm

 What sand do you use under artificial grass?

-Can weeds grow within artificial grass?
+Can weeds grow through artificial grass?

 Want it done once, done right?
 What goes under your artificial grass decides how long it lasts.
 We’ll handle excavation, base, drainage and the perfect finish.
 Request your free survey and let our team handle the groundwork.